ruusey/JRelay/README.md

-# JRelay 1.0.0
+# JRelay 1.0.0 - RotMG 17.0.0
-# For Realm of The Mad God version 17.0.0
-### A modular Java man in the middle proxy for the flash game Realm of the Mad God
+A modular Java man in the middle proxy for the flash game Realm of the Mad God

 ## Overview